chora-io/docs/specs/proposal/02_msg.md

 ## Draft Definitions

 `MsgSubmitProposal` - Any account can submit a proposal.
-A proposal will execute a message on behalf the admin (the admin having enabled the proposal module by granting it authorization to do so).
+A proposal will execute a message on behalf the admin or a module account depending on how the module is configured.

 `MsgSubmitProposalDeposit` - Any account can submit a proposal deposit.
 The deposit will be returned to the account after the voting period has ended (unless the result is "no with veto").

 `MsgWithdrawProposal` - Only the account that submitted the proposal (the "proposer") or the admin can withdraw a proposal.
-Any deposits will be returned to the accounts that made deposits.
+Any deposits will be returned to the accounts that made the deposits.

 ...

 `MsgSubmitVote` - Any account with voting power can vote on a proposal.
-Voting power is determined by the set module parameters (e.g. quantity of tokens locked in the network, a list of addresses managed by another module, or an allowlist managed by the proposal module itself).
+Voting power is determined by the set module parameters (e.g. quantity of tokens locked in the network, accounts defined by another module - e.g. governor or validator, or an allowlist managed by the proposal module itself).

 `MsgUpdateVote` - The voter account can update their vote before the voting period has ended.